 - A less superpowered example is the voice-recording pendant that Kana: Little Sister's heroine receives from her brother in the opening scene of the game.
 She uses it to record her final message to him, which he listens to in the end after Kana has died of organ failure.

 - In the retro point-and-click adventure "simon the sorcerer" on Simon's birthday a Dog arrived at his house carrying a Book adorned with unreadable symbols (It later turns out to have been calypso who was giving these to simon so he could rescue him).
 He shoved the book in the attic, thinking it worthless, and adopts the dog as a family pet.
 Later on the dog goes into the attic grabs the book and gives it to simon, who to his astonishment, can now read the book, but still thinks it's garbage and throws it over his shoulder.
 This triggers a portal to open to the magic kingdom where his adventure begins.
 Most of this occurs in the back-story (which is in the manual) and doesn't appear in the game

 - In Mother 3 the Courage Badge Flint gives to Lucas (through Nippolyte) turns out to be a Franklin Badge.

 - In the Visual Novel Katawa Shoujo Hisao goes into an Antiques store in order by a present for Hanako's birthday in Lilly's route.
-While he is there he notices a music box and decides that Lilly would like and purchases it as a gift for her as well in her Good Ending she plays it for him in his hospital room to let him know that she didn't get on the plane and his staying in Japan with him.
+While he is there, he notices a music box and decides that Lilly would like it and purchases it as a gift for her as well.
+In her Good Ending she plays it for him in his hospital room to let him know that she didn't get on the plane and is staying in Japan with him.